hangookminsokchon/SASHIMI/README.md

 **SASHIMI** is a computational framework designed to extract quantitative, statistically robust summaries of cell-cell interactions within the Tumor Microenvironment (TME).
 Leveraging spatial statistics and point pattern analysis, SASHIMI translates raw cell coordinate data from histopathological images into meaningful scalar descriptors that characterize tissue organization and cellular architecture.

 ## Dependencies
-This framework requires the use of following R packages.
+This framework requires the use of following software dependencies.

+R packages
 ```{r}
 # R version 4.5.1
 library(spatstat)  #(version >= 3.3)